 In recent years, prescription medications have become the leading cause of overdose deaths in the United States.
 Many people don’t realize how bad the prescription drug problem currently is because the heroin epidemic is also huge.
 When people think about drug abuse, they think of drugs like heroin, cocaine, and meth.
 The reality is that more people are dying from prescription drug abuse than heroin and cocaine combined.

-The primary reason prescription drug abuse goes unnoticed is because it’s a drug that many obtain from their doctor.
+The primary reason prescription drug abuse goes unnoticed is that it’s a drug that many obtain from their doctor.
 These medications help people with a wide range of issues, but there can quickly become a problem.
-Before a person knows it, he or she is no longer treating pain or mental illness, but abusing the prescribed medication.
-It’s important to know how to spot the signs of abuse with prescription medications so you can find help for you or a person you care about.
+Before a person knows it, he or she is no longer treating pain or mental illness but abusing the prescribed medication.
+It’s important to know how to spot the signs of abuse with prescription medications so you can find help for yourself or a person you care about.

 How Does Prescription Drug Abuse Progress?

 In the United States, we’re brought up to believe that some sort of pill can solve any problem or illness we have.
 From a young age, we take pills for headaches, a cold, sleep, and many other different reasons.
 As time goes on, people get prescriptions to handle more serious issues like chronic pain or symptoms of mental illness.
 Many of these medications are narcotics, though, which means they have the potential of being addictive.

 Statistics show that the United States prescribes approximately 80 percent of the world’s entire supply of opioid medications.
 What this statistic shows is how prone to taking these narcotic medications we actually are.
 One has to wonder what the hundreds of other countries around the world are doing to treat pain as well as mental illness.
 The medications that are most commonly associated with prescription drug abuse include:

 - Opioids, which doctors use for chronic pain or treating an injury.

 - Benzodiazepines can treat symptoms of anxiety.